Our cookies

 at idmobile.co.uk

-iD Mobile use Three’s network for call (3G) and data (3G/4G/5G) signal, which has its upsides and downsides.
+iD Mobile use Three’s network for call and data signal, which has its upsides and downsides.
 It’s best to use their coverage map here to check signal in your area before you join them.

 Their hosts have made huge investments into expanding 4G into rural areas and it really shows.
 They’re beginning to catch up to networks on Vodafone and EE when it comes to rural 4G coverage (see 5G below).

-We tested our iD SIM directly against our Three SIM using the same phone and found no signal differences between them, for 5G, 4G or 3G.
+When tested our iD SIM directly against our Three SIM using the same phone and found no signal differences between them, for 5G, 4G or 3G.
 So we can say for sure that iD share identical coverage to Three.

 Useful link: Check iD Mobile's coverage

-Our rating:
+Our coverage rating:

 ★★★☆☆ (good)